For real household decisions

 - Goal assumptions you entered when you ask about retirement or college

-- "Data used" and optional details that would increase confidence
+- "Data used" and any additional details that would make the answer more reliable

 Founder note